isemona/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ### Hide the password field

 The first change in `apps/todo-app/src/app/components/signin.tsx` is hiding the password field when the page is first loaded.
-Find the `div` containing the password, give it an identifier, and set it to be hidden by default:
+Find the `div` containing the password, add an ID property with a descriptive value like "password-field", and set it to be hidden by default:

 ```html
 <div id="password-field" className="mb-6" hidden>